minorua/Qgis2threejs/docs/source/Tutorial.rst

 So, let's change the *current project CRS* to a *projected CRS*.

-Click the |CRS icon| CRS status icon in the bottom-right corner of the window to open the project properties dialog, and then select a suitable CRS for the DEM extent.
+Click the CRS status icon |crs_icon| in the bottom-right corner of the window to open the project properties dialog, and then select a suitable CRS for the DEM extent.
 If you don't know which CRS is best suited, select the Spherical Mercator projection (``EPSG:3857``), which is adopted by many web maps.